haruosuz/evolve/references/README.evolve.jargon.md

 Phylogenomic analysis of 1,070 orthologues from 23 yeast genomes identified 1,070 distinct gene trees, which were all incongruent with the phylogeny inferred from concatenation.

 Figure 1: The yeast species phylogeny recovered from the concatenation analysis of 1,070 genes disagrees with every gene tree, despite absolute bootstrap support. a, The yeast species phylogeny recovered from concatenation analysis of 1,070 genes using maximum likelihood.
 Asterisks denote internodes that received 100% bootstrap support by the concatenation analysis.
 Values near internodes correspond to gene-support frequency and internode certainty, respectively.
-The scale bar is in units of amino-acid substitutions per site. b,
+The scale bar is in units of amino-acid substitutions per site. b, The distribution of the agreement between the bipartitions present in the 1,070 individual gene trees and the concatenation phylogeny, as well as the distribution of the agreement between the bipartitions present in 1,000 randomly generated trees of equal taxon number and the concatenation phylogeny, measured using the normalized Robinson–Foulds tree distance.

 ![https://www.nature.com/articles/nature12130/figures/1](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fnature12130/MediaObjects/41586_2013_Article_BFnature12130_Fig1_HTML.jpg?as=webp)